locnguyenvu/locnguyenvu.github.io/_posts/2023-03-22-read-log-with-bash-shell.markdown

     2023/03/20 11:04:50 Received {c8 n0 {"type":"read","msg_id":4}}
     ```

+For each log files above, each file has their own format.

 ## Read the log

-Reading logs is the best way for debugging, the logs themselves contain valuable information about the execution.
-But sometimes reading logs is not easy especially when the log file is huge.
+Reading log is the best way for debugging, the logs themselves contain valuable information about the execution.
+But sometimes this work is not easy especially when the log file is huge.

 ### Check the counter logic